A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Conclusions

 With the same MOSFiT runs, we estimated key physical parameters of the SLSNe, including the neutron star spin period and magnetic field strength, ejecta mass, and kinetic energy of the ejecta.
-The distributions of these parameters for our sample are in full agreement with MOSFiT fits to other samples of SLSNe \citep[e.g.,][]{nicholl17c, blanchard20, hsu21, chen22b}.
+The distributions of these parameters for our sample are in full agreement with MOSFiT fits to other samples of SLSNe \citep[e.g.,][]{nicholl17c, blanchard20, hsu21, chen23b}.
 We find that despite correcting UV data taken when the \swift UVOT calibrations overestimated the source magnitudes, the key physical parameters remain consistent within $\sim 10$\%.
 One interesting trend apparent from our MOSFiT runs is a possible anti-correlation between the ejecta mass and magnetic field strength.
 Such a correlation is not seen in previous works \citep{nicholl17c} and may simply be a result of observational bias, as SLSNe with lower ejecta masses and weaker magnetic fields are less luminous.
 However, this possible anti-correlation, combined with the known anti-correlation between ejecta mass and spin period, may have implications for the formation of neutron stars during core-collapse supernovae.

 We find additional correlations between physical parameters and the peak luminosity and radiative energy output of the SLSNe.
 The anti-correlations between spin period and luminosity and spin period and energy are caused by the spin period being the dominant factor in setting the available extra energy for the SLSNe under a magnetar model.
-We find no obvious explanation for the apparent correlation between kinetic energy and radiative energy, but it is inconsistent with being simply the result of additional nickel mass within the ejecta.
-Finally, the anti-correlation between magnetic field strength and energy seems most related to the requirement that the diffusion and magnetar spin-down timescales are well-matched to power a SLSNe, as compared to a typical Type Ib/c supernova.
+The correlation between kinetic energy and radiative energy is inconsistent with being simply the result of additional nickel mass within the ejecta, and qualitatively agrees with models that account for ejecta acceleration from interaction with the nascent pulsar wind nebula.
+Finally, the anti-correlation between magnetic field strength and energy seems most related to the requirement that the diffusion and magnetar spin-down timescales are well-matched to power an SLSNe, as compared to a typical Type Ib/c supernova.